The Latest: Ghana is 1st nation to get vaccines from COVAX - WTMJ

 The vaccines shots, delivered by UNICEF, arrived at Accra’s Kotoka International Airport and are part of the first wave of COVID-19 vaccines that COVAX is sending to several low- and middle-income countries.

-Ghana is among 92 low-and middle-income countries that are receiving vaccines for free through COVAX program, which aims to ensure wider access to vaccines around the world.
-Another 90 countries and eight territories have agreed to pay to receive vaccines through COVAX.
+Ghana is among 92 countries that have signed onto the COVAX program, which aims to ensure wider access to vaccines around the world.

 The West African nation of 30 million has recorded 81,245 coronavirus cases and 584 deaths in the pandemic.